AndrewShedov/superMaker/README.md

 **randomNumber**

-Outputs a random number.
+Outputs a random number in a configurable range.

 **randomDate**

-Outputs a random date.
+Displays a random date within a configurable range.
 Time format - 24 hour.

 **randomBoolean**

-Outputs a random boolean.
+Outputs a random boolean within a configurable percentage range.

 **randomCrypto**